imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 #### `components/`

 - `Navbar.tsx`: Navigation bar component with theme toggle functionality, layout controls, examples dropdown, render button, configuration panel toggle, panel visibility controls, and app branding with comprehensive JSDoc documentation.
+- `HomePage.tsx`: Landing page component for Sorcery UI, featuring a hero section with gradient headline, feature cards, problem/solution explanation, and navigation to editor routes with comprehensive JSDoc documentation.
+- `EditorPage.tsx`: Editor page component using the Vibe layout, providing the main editing interface with navbar controls, panel visibility toggles, and configuration modal with comprehensive JSDoc documentation.
+- `ExperimentalEditorPage.tsx`: Experimental editor page component using the Experimental layout, featuring advanced panel controls, fullscreen mode, and comprehensive layout management with comprehensive JSDoc documentation.
 - `ExperimentalLayout.tsx`: The main UI component that assembles the different panels (Library, Navigator, Code Editor, Component Preview, Style Editor).
 It manages the resizing and collapsing state for these panels using react-resizable-panels.
 It also triggers the rendering process by calling `renderCodeToAst` and handles example loading.
 Includes active component selectors for proper multi-component data access, fullscreen mode with automatic panel hiding, floating dock for panel visibility controls, and enhanced...

 ##### `Canvas/`